By LindaPublished On: February 25, 2019Last Updated: November 23, 2022

 Ensuring a Clean Environment

-Therefore, a more feasible approach is to avoid exercising in environments with pollutants or irritants; this means running at the gym instead of in dusty outdoor environments (although – from the author’s experience – running indoors does not prevent
+Therefore, a more feasible approach is to avoid exercising in environments with pollutants or irritants; this means running at the gym instead of in dusty outdoor environments (although from the author’s experience running indoors does not prevent exercise induced rhinitis but does lessen its symptoms).

 Swimming in the ocean or in lakes instead of chlorinated pools might help, or even using a nasal clip while swimming to avoid breathing in chlorine byproducts through the nose.